 - the authors of the LIV, the ‘Lexikon der indogermanischer Verben’ (‘Lexicon of the Indo-European Verbs’), and of the NIL, the ‘Nomina im Indogermanischen Lexikon’ (‘Nominals in the Indo-European Lexicon’);

-- almost needless to say, Mark Rosenfelder for his Language Construction Kit (which, luckily, I discovered far too late);
+- Mark Rosenfelder for his Language Construction Kit (which, luckily, I discovered far too late);

 - Umberto Eco for his book ‘La ricerca della lingua perfetta nella cultura europea’ (‘The Search for the Perfect Language’);

 - and Jorge Luis Borges for the famous list he ‘quotes’ from a certain Chinese encyclopedia.